 - 1. The student will follow the SPC/VNP and facility's policy and procedures on medication administration by the student vocational nurse. - 2.
-The student will not pass medications without direct instructor supervision following hospital policy which states that the student vocational nurse may give medications by all routes EXCEPT IV (except on pediatrics where only oral and topical medications can be administered) with supervision by the instructor. - 3.
+The student will not pass medications without direct instructor supervision following hospital policy which states that the student vocational nurse may give medications by all routes EXCEPT IV (after successful check-off in EMA with an 85 or better; only oral and topical medications can be administered in pediatrics) with supervision by the instructor. - 3.
 If the student has not administered a particular route and seeks the experience, the student must have complete medication information for that medication and call the instructor.
 The route will be documented on the Med/Surg checklist. - 4.
 The student must have complete medication information prior to administering any medication.
 Failure to do so will result in disciplinary action.
 Students may administer herbal medicines and supplements with required information for which a written physician's order is on the chart and the pharmacy has supplied for the patient.
-Supplements from home are not to be given by SVNs. - 5.
-The student will be able to administer medication in the following areas:
+Supplements from home are not to be given by SVNs.

+5. The student will be able to administer medication in the following areas: